kt.

 Identify where teams felt the most friction when moving between conversations and structured product work

-We focused on three core problem areas.
+We chose to focus on three core problem areas.

 01